Fiber Optic Perimeter Security in Kansas: Perimeter Security in Kansas

 Kansas occupies a unique position in the American economy, combining the nation's leading wheat production with an outsized aerospace manufacturing sector concentrated in Wichita, the self-proclaimed Air Capital of the World.
 The state's GDP exceeds $190 billion, with agriculture and manufacturing together accounting for a disproportionately large share of economic output relative to population.

+Kansas farms produce approximately 364 million bushels of wheat annually, consistently ranking first or second nationally, across 46 million acres of farmland that cover roughly 88 percent of the state's land area, the highest proportion of any state.
 Grain elevators across western Kansas benefit from fiber optic sensing that detects unauthorized access to storage facilities holding millions of dollars in wheat during harvest season, operating through the dust, heat, cold, and severe weather that define the Great Plains environment.

 Professional perimeter protection for distribution centers, manufacturing, and critical infrastructure in Kansas.